hthuwal/sign-language-gesture-recognition/README.md

   pip install tflearn
   ```

-## Training
+## Training and Testing

-#### 1. Data Folder
+### 1. Data Folder

-Create a Folder with any name say **train_videos** in the project root directory.
+Create two folders with any name say **train_videos**  and **test_videos** in the project root directory.
 It should contain folders corresponding to each cateogry, each folder containing corresponding videos.

 For example: